wolfbeacon/wolfbeacon-core-api/README.md

 We can simulate a production using the docker-compose file provided.
 It bundles the API and Postgres together.

-`sudo docker-compose up --build -d`
+`sudo docker-compose -f docker-prodtest/docker-compose.yml up --build -d`

 To debug issues or sneak around, hop on inside the container